ericwoodruff/rmake/README.md

 * Copy the master workspace to one or more build locations.
 * Clean one or more build locations.
 * Build in one or more build locations.
+* Can build multiple platforms serially or in parallel.
+* Understands git and svn status to exclude files that are unversioned or in poor status (conflicted).
 * Works like make from the current working directory on one's workstation.
-* Can build multiple platforms serially or in parallel.
-* Bash auto-completion support.
-* Extensible to any number of platforms.
+* Supports hooks in the sync-build life-cycle:
+    * pre-sync hooks
-* Encapsulates build details like initializing Cygwin env on Windows
+    * pre-make hooks can encapsulate build details like initializing Cygwin env on Windows
+    * post-make hooks can automate publishing builds to test environments
 * Separates the build trees from the developer's sandbox; keeps the svn tree pure.
 * Supports emailing results from parallel builds.
-* Understands git and svn status to exclude files that are unversioned or in poor status (conflicted).
+* Bash auto-completion support.
 * By default does not transfer git or svn metadata (which includes the base revision copy).
 * Can validate build servers meet build requirements:
    * Proper RPMs installed